All about VAT and international business

 Company X buys measuring equipment for groundwater monitoring in Germany.
 X has a Dutch VAT identification number and the German supplier manages transport to the Netherlands.
 X receives an invoice with 0% VAT from Germany.
 With this purchase, X performs an intra-Community acquisition (ICA).

 In some situations, other VAT rules apply.
-Therefore, you should always use the tool ‘Intra-Community acquisitions’ (in Dutch) of the Dutch Tax and Customs Administration.
+Therefore, you should always use the Tax Administration's tool (in Dutch).

 Buying from non-EU countries

 The company has all goods enter the Netherlands and pays VAT immediately on import.
-X is entitled to VAT deduction and enters the VAT they paid in their VAT return under ‘rubriek 5b; voorbelasting in de btw-aangifte’ (question 5b; input tax).
-On balance, the company does not pay VAT on this purchase, but it has to pay it first to get it back later.
-It is similar to your purchases in the Netherlands (in Dutch).
+X is entitled to VAT deduction and enters the VAT they paid in their VAT return under rubriek 5b; voorbelasting in de btw-aangifte (question 5b; input tax).
+On balance, the company does not pay VAT on this purchase, but it has to pay it first to get it .
+It is similar to your purchases in (in Dutch).

 X imports products on a regular basis.
 The amount of VAT they have paid is increasing, and affects the liquid assets of the company.
 This is the money held in the bank account.
-So X applies for an Article 23 permit (in Dutch) with the Dutch Tax and Customs Administration.
-With this permit, the company can reverse-charge the VAT in their VAT return and immediately deduct it as input tax.
-This is called the reverse-charge arrangement ('verleggingsregeling').
+So X applies for an Article from the Tax Administration.
+With this article 23, the company can reverse-charge the VAT in their VAT return and immediately deduct it as input tax.
+This is called the verleggingsregeling (reverse-charge arrangement).
 So, the company files the import declaration with Customs, but does not pay the VAT at that moment.
-X calculates the VAT on the purchase value themselves and declares this amount under ‘rubriek 4a; leveringen/diensten uit landen buiten de EU’ (question 4a; supplies/services from non-EU countries).
+X calculates the VAT on the purchase value themselves and declares this amount under rubriek 4a; leveringen/diensten uit landen buiten de EU (question 4a; supplies/services from non-EU countries).
 X deducts the calculated VAT as input tax under 5b.
 On balance, they do not pay anything.

 Providing services abroad